Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The following branches leave the eye artery:
+The following branches depart from the ophthalmic artery:

 What's bothering you?